Faculty Retirees Association

 Membership and Dues

 Section 1.
-Membership: All retired faculty and staff of the University of Hawaii at Manoa and their spouses are eligible for membership designated as M. Other UH retired faculty and staff and friends supportive of FRAUHM are eligible as Associate Members designated AM.
-The term member as used in the By-Laws shall include both M and AM classications.
+Membership: All retired members of the faculty and staff of the University of Hawaii at Manoa and their spouses are eligible for membership.

 Section 2.
 Dues: All members shall pay annual dues in the amount as approved by the membership at its annual meeting.